quic/aimet/Docs/install/install_host.rst

     dpkg -i nvidia-machine-learning-repo-ubuntu2004_1.0.0-1_amd64.deb
     apt-get update

-#.
-Do this section ONLY for the Tensorflow GPU package.
-#.
-Visit this page https://developer.nvidia.com/cuda-11.2.2-download-archive to obtain the exact and up-to-date installation instructions for your environment.

 Install GPU packages for TensorFlow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **NOTE:**

 #.
 Do this section ONLY for the TensorFlow GPU variant.
 #.
-Visit this page https://developer.nvidia.com/cuda-11.1.1-download-archive to obtain the exact and up-to-date installation instructions for your environment.
+Visit this page https://developer.nvidia.com/cuda-11.2.2-download-archive to obtain the exact and up-to-date installation instructions for your environment.

 .. code-block::